Electronic Arts ‘Mass Effect: Andromeda’ Begins Preloading On Consoles Today

 — shinobi602 (@shinobi602) March 14, 2017

 Electronic Arts is also adding a multiplayer mode to the game.
 Multiplayer for some of the purists is probably not anything to be excited about, but it is going to be separate from the campaign mode.
-So there should be no reason to worry about your single player experience being ruined by a griefer.
+There should be no reason to worry about your single-player experience being ruined by a griefer.

 However, those who do like a multiplayer experience should be very excited.
 The multiplayer mode will have “over 25 character sets to choose from ‘at launch,’ suggesting more are coming later,” said GameSpot.

 The character list contains beings from both galaxies (Milky Way and Andromeda), and there will be over 40 different weapons at your disposal since any class can use any weapon.
 All are upgradable, and developers plan on adding more weapons down the road.
 There will only be five maps to play at launch, but Electronic Arts will be releasing more as “free DLC” later.

-GameSpot did not have much to say about multiplayer competitions, but it is safe to assume that multiplayer will feature all of the standard match play you would find in any other MPS, capture the flag, deathmatch, etc. However, they did mention that there will be “multiplayer Strike Team missions.”
+GameSpot did not have much to say about multiplayer competitions, but it is safe to assume that multiplayer will feature all of the standard match play you would find in any other MPS: capture the flag, deathmatch, etc. However, they did mention that there will be “multiplayer Strike Team missions.”
 These are multiplayer cooperative missions accessed through the ship’s hub.
 Rewards gained during Strike Team missions are usable in single-player mode.

 Electronic Arts Mass Effect: Andromeda releases March 21, so there is still seven days to put in a preorder if you want to get the preload started.
 Don’t forget to subscribe to EA/Origin Access if you own an Xbox or PC so you can start playing on March 16.